wbthomason/wbthomason.github.io/_posts/2015-09-05-the-great-emacs-trial-of-2015.markdown

 [^5]: Based on [this excellent post](http://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/), [the source itself](https://github.com/vim/vim), and [general discussion](https://news.ycombinator.com/item?id=7287668).
 [^6]: Namely [this post](http://blog.jakubarnold.cz/2014/06/23/evil-mode-how-to-switch-from-vim-to-emacs.html), the famous ["Emacs as My \<Leader\>"](https://bling.github.io/blog/2013/10/27/emacs-as-my-leader-vim-survival-guide/) post, and [this](http://juanjoalvarez.net/es/detail/2014/sep/19/vim-emacsevil-chaotic-migration-guide/) really good migration guide.
 [^7]: Though I was surprised to find that this wasn't built in by default, particularly given stereotypes about emacs' "...and the backup kitchen sink" philosophy.
-[^8]: That said, I think a lot of the added power comes from the fact that emacs
+[^8]: That said, I think a lot of the added power comes from the fact that Emacs has a lot more functionality built in than Vim.